Post-Operative Care Instructions for Perineoplasty/Perinealplasty

 - You may experience light reddish bleeding out of the vagina in around 1-2 weeks after the Perineoplasty/Perinealplastyprocedure.
 A slim sanitary napkin should be used to monitor the post-operative bleeding.
 In case of a lot of bleeding or reddish blood clot, swollen reddish wound and high fever, please contact the Hospital for suggestions or come to see Dr. Vitasna for the surgical wound examination.

-- You may have all kinds of food, with the exceptions of alcoholic drinks, pickled food, and smoking for about 2 weeks after the Perineoplasty/Perinealplasty.
+- After the Perineoplasty/Perinealplasty, you may have all kinds of food, with the exceptions of alcoholic drinks, pickled food, and smoking for about 2 weeks.

 3. Recovery period after Perineoplasty/Perinealplasty

 - Recovery varies individually.
 You may return to work after 2-3 days of the surgery.
 Moreover, you should follow Dr. Vitasna’s appointment for follow up examination or treatment.

 - Within the first 2 weeks after the Perineoplasty/Perinealplasty, tissues are beginning to produce and form new blood capillaries and the surgical wound are expected to start healing.
 You may start your daily activities gradually.